RedisLabs/redislabs-docs/content/modules/redisearch/release-notes/redisearch-1.1-release-notes.md

 ---
-Title: v1.1
+Title: RediSearch 1.1 Release Notes
 description:
 weight: 99
 alwaysopen: false
 categories: ["Modules"]
 ---
-## RediSearch v1.1.0 Release Notes
+## RediSearch 1.1.0

 This is a major version (we almost named it 2.0), which includes months of work, mostly on the brand new aggregations engine.